The Compleat Gamester

 The Compleat Gamester, first published in 1674, is one of the earliest known English-language games compendia.
 It was published anonymously, but later attributed to Charles Cotton (1630–1687).
 Further editions appeared in the period up to 1754 before it was eclipsed by Mr. Hoyle's Games by Edmond Hoyle (1672–1769).

 History

 In the mid-17th century, game literature in England took off.
-Initially these were translations of French books, for example on Piquet, but later more original publications appeared.
+Initially these were translations of French books, for example on piquet, but later more original publications appeared.
 The most successful of these was The Compleat Gamester, which was first published anonymously in 1674, but was attributed during the 18th century to Charles Cotton.

+Contents

-It included instructions on how to play billiards, trucks, bowls and chess, "together with all manner of usual and most gentile games either on cards or dice," as well as "the arts and mysteries" of riding, racing, archery and cock-fighting.
+The 1674 edition included instructions on how to play "all manner of usual and most gentile games either on cards or dice," as well as "the arts and mysteries" of riding, racing, archery and cock-fighting.

 Editions

 Charles Cotton died in 1687, so subsequent editions were edited by other writers.